Open-CMSIS-Pack/cmsis-toolbox/docs/build-operation.md

 cbuild setup <name>.csolution.yml [--packs] [--context-set] [--update-rte] [--frozen-packs]
 ```

 Typical IDE environments use a `--context-set` that specifies the [context](build-overview.md#context) configuration of the application.
-For the application program that is described with the `<name>.csolution.yml` project these steps are executed:
+For an application described by a `<name>.csolution.yml` file, these steps are executed:

-- Schema check for YML file syntax of all project files specified by `<name>.csolution.yml`.
+- Check YML file syntax against schema for all files specified by `<name>.csolution.yml`.
-- Check correctness of all project files specified by `<name>.csolution.yml`.
+- Check correctness of all files specified by `<name>.csolution.yml`.
-- Evaluate the potential [software layers](YML-CBuild-Format.md#configurations) for [Reference Applications](ReferenceApplications.md) that use `variables:` to refer to layers, but the value is undefined.
+- Evaluate the potential [software layers](YML-CBuild-Format.md#configurations) for [Reference Applications](ReferenceApplications.md) using `variables:` to refer to layers (if the value is undefined).
 All projects are considered in this step.
 - Evaluate the [selectable compiler toolchains](YML-CBuild-Format.md#select-compiler) when the *csolution project* does not contain a `compiler:` selection or the `--toolchain` option is not applied.
 The available toolchains are based on the [compiler registration](installation.md#compiler-registration) and the `select-compiler:` node in the file [`<name>.csolution.yml`](YML-Input-Format.md#solution) or [`cdefault.yml`](YML-Input-Format.md#cdefault).
 - Create the file `compile_commands.json` in the [output directory](build-overview.md#output-directory-structure) for the context defined in [`*.cbuild-set.yml`](YML-CBuild-Format.md#cbuild-output-files).

+  > **Note:**
+  >
+  > The file `compile_commands.json` is generated by `CMake` with the option `--target <context>-database` and contains all source files of the `context` along with compiler options.
+It is used by the [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) system of an IDE.

 The operation is further controlled by options: